marschall/stored-procedure-proxy/README.md

 Assumptions
 -----------

+This projects makes a few assumptions about the environment it runs in.

 - You have a connection pool.
 - You manage transactions either directly or indirectly through JTA or through Spring or a similar way.